 Savoy man linked to burglary by DNA evidence

-Posted on April 13th, 2010 No Comments
+Posted on Tuesday, April 13th, 2010 at 10:16 am

 DNA evidence has been used to link a suspect to the Dec.
 28 burglary of the Beta Sigma Psi fraternity, 706 W. Ohio St., Urbana.
 According to Assistant State’s Attorney Chris Kanis, a fraternity member who lives locally reported the burglary after finding a broken window leading to the house’s common area.
 An Xbox console and several games were missing.